Lakeshore Public Schools

-After reviewing our data with BCHD officials, a decision has been made to reduce quarantining protocols from a six-foot standard to a three-foot standard for determining if a student was in close contact with a confirmed or probable case of COVID-19 while in the classroom.
+After reviewing our data with BCHD officials, a decision has been made to reduce quarantining protocols from a six-foot standard to a three-foot standard when masks are worn for determining if a student was in close contact with a confirmed or probable case of COVID-19 while in the classroom.
 A close contact whenever masks cannot be worn (e.g., while eating, athletic competition, etc.) remains defined as anyone within six feet for a designated period of time.

 The BCHD is confident that this change will not present a greater risk of transmission at this time as long as districts continue to be vigilant in implementing all other mitigation strategies including:

 - Social distancing staff and students to the extent possible

 - Testing and monitoring students in athletics